amiramonte/BabyBook/README.md

 ---

-## Installation
+## Installation (If local functionality desired)

-1. Clone the Github repo.
+1. Clone the repository from Github
-2. `npm i` to install packages. (bcrypt, connect-session-sequelize, dotenv, expres, express-handlebars, express-session, mysql2, nodemailer, nodemon, sequelize).
+2. Open the repository in your preferred source code editor
+3. Navigate to your command line interface and enter `npm i` to install all dependencies
+4. Set up a .env file with login credentials for MySQL on your local machine
-3. Access your Mysql in your terminal by inputting `mysql -u root -p` and input your password.
+5. Access MySQL on your local machine through your command line interface by inputting `mysql -u root -p` and input your password
-4. Once in your mysql type `source db/schema.sql`.
+6. Once in MySQL, input `source db/schema.sql` to set up the database on your local machine
-5. Type quit to exit mysql.
+7. Type `quit` to exit MySQL
-6. `npm run seed`
+8. Input `npm run seed` into your command line interface to seed your database
-7. `npm start` to view in localhost.
+9. Input `npm start` into your command line interface to start program
+10. Navigate to `http://localhost:3001` in your preferred web browser

 ---